Q: Come on, you guys are just going to take the money I donate for your own evil schemes, right?

 – Excessive foul language.
 There is a fine line between swearing fitting into regular speech, and it becoming obnoxious.
 If you’re being obnoxious, you’ll get a warning and then a ban from the chat.

 – Being quiet.
 Please talk.
 We’re all lonely.
-That’s why we’re playing 60 hours of Halo.
+That’s why we’re playing 48 hours of videogames with a silly helmet on.
 We need human interaction.